 Since April 27, 2017 We've Raised Over $100,000 For It's On Us

-Customer donations go towards It's On Us efforts to mobilize students to combat college sexual assault through It's On Us Campus Organizing Program.
-Every dollar raised helps It's On Us to create new tools, trainings, and educational content for our thousands of student organizers on over 250 campuses nation
+Customer donations assist in our efforts to mobilize students to combat college sexual assault through the It's On Us Campus Organizing Program.
+Every dollar raised helps It's On Us to create efficient training programs, new tools, and educational content for our thousands of student organizers on over 250 campuses nationwide.

 Support the fight against sexual assault

 Donate in any ICING store**100% of customer donations collected will benefit It's On Us with Civic Nation.

 It's On Us

 to recognize that non-consensual sex is sexual assault.

 to identify situations in which sexual assault may occur.

 to intervene in situations where consent has not or cannot be given.

 to create an environment in which sexual assault is unacceptable and survivors are supported.